selling

 Get help

 Your home’s condition and age matter when prioritizing your to-do list.
 These projects may be totally irrelevant or just a starting point, it all depends.
-I recommend getting help creating a customized list before you start this winter.
+I recommend getting help creating a customized list before you start winter projects.
 Walking through your house with a second set of eyes is often what’s needed to zero in on the best use of your time and money.
 I do this often with clients, sometimes long before listing.
-If you need help figuring out where to start, call or message me for a consultation.
+If you would like to talk about preparing and selling your home, feel free to reach out.

 651-503-1540 | heidi@lyndenrealty.com